jdyver/Redis-Guestbook-Application/README.md

 ### Probably needs to be done:
 - TODO: Option for default (Nodeport - no LB)
-    - Deploy frontend-service.yaml as it is (Commented out in script - lines 215 and 218)
+    - Deploy frontend-service.yaml as it is (Commented out in RedisExample.sh - lines 215 and 218)
 - TODO: Null outputs
 - TODO: Check kubectl get nodes